buyallmemes/blog-api/posts/20240422-testing-guideline.md

 you receive just a bunch of working bricks?
 I doubt so.

-I hope I made myself clear.

 ## Write Effective Unit Tests

 Here's my collection of technics and best practices for writing awesome unit tests.
+Don't get me wrong, I haven't invented any of those — this is just a collection that I've assembled over time from different sources: be it books, articles, conference talks, workshops, etc.

+However, all this stuff is battle tested.
+There's not a single technique that I don't use daily.
+If anything, there might be more.

+Some of these points are asymptotes — they are hardly reachable 100% of the time, and it's fine, as long as there's a consistent upward trend.

-There are going to be quite a few code snippets, they all will be in Java, for obvious reasons 😏.
+There are going to be quite a few code snippets, they all will be in **Java** with some sprinkles of **Spring**, for obvious reasons 😏.

 ### Listen to your unit tests

-Your unit tests are trying to tell you something.
+Your unit tests are trying to tell you something, and if you want your code to be awesome, you have to listen.
 They are your best allies.
 “If tests are hard to write, the production design is crappy” - goes an old saying.
 Indeed, writing unit tests gives one of the most comprehensive, yet brutal feedback about the design of the system.